grpc/grpc-dotnet/doc/implementation_comparison.md

 Grpc.Core gets support for other transports supported by C-Core for free.
 Some (minor) integration work might be required to actually use these transports with gRPC C#.

 grpc-dotnet only supports the default transport.

-Note that TLS support in grpc-dotnet is platform dependent.
-TLS is fully supported on Windows and Linux, but doesn't work on MacOS.

 Notes:

 - Grpc.Core allows connections over UDS socket (both server and client) on Unix systems.
 It doesn't support named pipes on windows.
 - Grpc.Core supports additional "transports" like ALTS and cfstream thanks to being build on top of C-core
 - Grpc.Core could provide an inprocess transport support but currently this functionality is not exposed in C# API.
+- grpc-dotnet support for TLS is platform dependent.
+TLS is fully supported on Windows and Linux, but doesn't work on MacOS.

 ### Retries / Request Hedging